 John Monash Scholarships are open to outstanding Australians with demonstrated leadership skills who are studying or working in areas of potential benefit to Australia.
 The Scholarship is publicised at all Australian universities to highlight the wonderful opportunity it offers for recipients to undertake postgraduate studies at an international institution.

 Why apply for a John Monash Scholarship?

-A minimum of 10 postgraduate Scholarships are available, each valued at AUD $60,000 per year for a maximum of three years (up to AUD $180,000 ).
+Between 10 and 20 postgraduate Scholarships are available, depending on the quality of the candidates, each valued at AUD $65,000 per year for a maximum of three years (up to AUD $195,000 ).

 John Monash Scholars immediately achieve national and local recognition through the publicity offered to the Scholarships.
 Over the longer term, the Scholars are part of a growing community of outstanding Australian leaders aspiring to advance our nation.